The right shares can help you grow your wealth. So take your time, watch for economic and market changes, and diversify across different sectors.

 Key things to look for in annual reports are:

 - A proven track record — This year, has the company done what it said it was going to do in last year's report?
 If its strategy has changed, this could affect performance.
+When looking at how activities and earnings are reported, be aware that many companies have been significantly impacted by COVID-19.

 - Valuable strategic acquisitions — If they are expanding by buying other businesses, will this add value?
 A new acquisition may give access to markets, technologies or products.
 This could affect the share price.